Cheerleading uniform

 A cheerleading uniform is a standardized outfit worn by cheerleaders during games and other events.
 These uniforms typically include the official colors and mascots of the school or team and are designed to make the wearer appear physically attractive.
+Early cheerleading outfits had pants or long dresses, but as cheerleading stunts became more complex, cheerleader uniforms have adapted to allow better range of motion.

 Early styles/brief history

 Cheerleading uniforms in the early 1900s were a steadfast symbol of the schools they represented, usually depicting the first letter of a high school or the first letter plus the letters "H" and "S", standing for "high school."
 These letters were normally sewn onto a sweater-type garment, sometimes even polo shirts in warm weather.
 While conducive to showing school spirit and having a uniform looking team, these sweater-tops were often hot, bulky, and not very functional for any type of athletic movement.
 The most common type of sweater worn by early cheerleaders was a long cardigan with multiple buttons, normally worn over a turtle neck shirt or collared blouse.
 The school letters were often sewn in either corner of the sweater, sometimes in the middle of a megaphone shape.
 Worn with the sweater was a very modest ankle-length wool skirt, often a darker color than the sweater.
 Some early cheerleading squads chose plaid fabrics for skirts, often these squads were from religious schools and universities, as plaid was the main fabric of their classroom uniforms.

 Early cheerleading squads wore saddle shoes or flat canvas sneakers with high dress socks with their uniforms.
 This style of uniform continued through the 1950s and 1960s and is often depicted in movies and photos from that time period.

 Jean Lee Originals in Goshen, IN became the first company to widely market cheerleading uniforms in the 1960s and 1970s.
 Owner, Jean Marie Harter, designed the pleated skirt and double stripe sweater styles still in use today.
 She was one of the first female graduates from The School of Management at Northwestern University and was the daughter of Arthur (Dad) V. Harter, owner of House of Harter Sporting Goods, the largest sporting good store in Indiana (and much of the Midwest) and supplier to most high schools and colleges in the state, including Notre Dame.
 All uniforms at Jean Lee Originals were custom made to fit each individual.

 A larger entity - Cheerleader Supply Company, began copying Jean Lee's styles and mass producing uniforms in standard issue sizes (s, m, l), eventually putting the smaller, custom store out of business by the 1980s.
-The company was founded by Lawrence "Herkie" Herkimer, of Dallas, TX,a former cheerleader at Southern Methodist University, who began selling pom pom kits to local high schools.
+The company was founded by Lawrence "Herkie" Herkimer, of Dallas, TX, a former cheerleader at Southern Methodist University, who began selling pom pom kits to local high schools.
 Herkie was also the first to organize cheerleading camps and competitions.